iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Kinds of Cases are Covered by Tort Law in Iowa?

-The following are the kinds of cases filed under Iowa tort law:
+The following are the kinds of cases typically filed under Iowa tort law:

-- Intentional torts: This kind of tort case covers all personal injury or losses resulting from an intentional act.
-Here, the tortfeasor is aware of his/her statutory civil duties but chooses to ignore them.
+• Intentional torts: This kind of tort case covers personal injury or losses resulting from an intentional act.
+Here, the tortfeasor is aware of their statutory civil duties but chooses to ignore them.
 Common examples include battery and assault, false imprisonment, and intentional infliction of physical and emotional distress.

-- Product liability: Manufacturers have a fiduciary responsibility to ensure that all products are factory fit and will not harm the end-users.
+• Product liability: Manufacturers have a fiduciary responsibility to ensure that products are factory fit and may not harm the end-users.
 Tort claims arise from manufacturing defects, warning defects, and design flaws.

 Suffice to say that these tort claims overlap, and it is common to file a tort claim based on one or more of the aforementioned causes.